Independence Little Free Libraries

 - 1st St East LFL is in front of the Oak View Retirement Community and the oak leaves and acorns carrying through the retirement center theme were created by Denny Vance.

-- Trotter/Liberty Trail LFL is located east of the football field at the intersection of the two trails.
+- Trotter/Liberty Trail (currently out of commission) LFL is located east of the football field at the intersection of the two trails.
 It was painted in Mustang colors and has the Mustang logo along with a cupola.

 - The 3rd Ward Park’s library is on the northeast corner on the diagonal sidewalk and is done in tan and green to compliment the natural setting and the playground equipment.